Archive | Uncategorized RSS feed for this archive

 Getting a car and getting insurance is not just a simple two step process.
 There is a lot more involved than just asking for insurance and getting it.
 If you’re looking to save money and get great policies, then you need to be paying attention to everything from financial credit scores to your driving habits.

-A Note From a Happy Bennett and Porter Insurance Client
+A Note From a Happy Insurance Client

 If you’ve been on our website, then you may have noticed the client testimonials.
 Today, we’d like to provide you with the comments of one satisfied individual:

-I have been with Bennett and Porter Insurance for five years now.
 We have auto insurance, home insurance, and life insurance with you.
 So it’s important to us that we get the type of service and rates that we think we deserve.

 Last week I received a notice about my auto insurance.
 I always get nervous when opening letters from service providers.
-So you can image how delighted I was to open the letter and discover that my AZ insurance rate had decreased.
+So you can imagine how delighted I was to open the letter and discover that my insurance rate had decreased.
 (I already thought my rates were low.)
 I don’t know why or how, but it went down by about $10 a month.
 That’s the kind of thing I like to see.

-Mike
+– Mike

 So our question to you today is this: what is most important to you?
 Rates?
 Coverage?
 Who you’re working with?

-7 AZ Insurance Details You May Not Know
+7 Insurance Details You May Not Know

 A woman sent a letter to her insurance agency requesting they cancel her husband’s life insurance policy.
 Her reason for canceling?
 Her husband had died and she was struggling to pay her bills.

 At first, we found the story a bit comical.
-Imagine the relief that woman felt when she discovered not only could she stop paying the insurance premium…but she would be getting a nice chunk of cash to help her financially.
-Of course, after we stopped chuckling, we had to ask ourselves, “What does anyone really know about insurance?”
+Imagine the relief that woman felt when she discovered not only could she stop paying the insurance premium, but she would be getting a nice chunk of cash to help her financially.
+Of course, after we stopped chuckling, we had to ask ourselves, “what does anyone really know about insurance?”

 As you know, Hurricane Irene has left hundreds of thousands of people devastated.
 What if a natural disaster were to happen in Arizona?
 What if you had a loved one die?
 What if, what if, what if?
 So, we thought today might be a great time to share some must know insurance details with you.

 • Even if you are in a minor car accident and little to no damage was done to your vehicles or persons, call the police.
-You need a police report if you discover later that there was damage or you need medical attention.
+You need a police report if you discover later that there was damage, or you need medical attention.
 Without a police report, most insurance companies cannot process claims.

 • Every state requires auto insurance.
-You must have it if you plan to drive your car.

 • Yes, you can be sued if someone gets injured on your property.
 However, you can get liability coverage to help protect you against such costs.

-• Your credit score affects your auto insurance premiums.
-So keep an eye on your credit.
+• Your credit score affects your auto insurance premiums, so keep an eye on your credit.

 So, if you’re not sure, why not give us a call?